-Zion National Park is arguably one of the most beautiful parks in the US and is less than an hour drive from Kanab.
+Zion National Park is arguably one of the most beautiful parks in the US.
+It is less than an hour’s drive from Kanab.
 There are many amazing hikes that you can attempt in the park but the two most popular are Angel’s Landing and The Narrows.

 Angel’s Landing, although steep, is a fairly moderate hike until after you reach the first viewpoint.
-If you continue beyond that to the very end you’ll be rewarded with amazing views of the valley below but a heart pounding scramble to get there.
-With steep drop-offs on each side and a chain to hold on to for dear life, this hike isn’t for the faint of heart (or anyone who is even remotely afraid of heights).
+If you continue beyond that to the very end, your reward will be amazing views of the valley below.
+But, it is a heart-pounding scramble to get there.
+With steep drop-offs on each side and a chain to hold on to for dear life, this hike isn’t for the faint of heart.
+Or anyone who is even remotely afraid of heights.

-White Pocket was recommended to us by a few locals who also warned that it is incredibly difficult to get to.
-It is about a 2.5 hour drive from Kanab and the road was horrendous at the time we were there – someone in the had recently driven much of the road when it was muddy so there were deep ruts for most of the way.
+A few locals recommended White Pocket to us.
+They also warned that it is incredibly difficult to get to.
+It is about a 2.5-hour drive from Kanab.
+The road was horrendous at the time we were there – someone had recently driven much of the road when it was muddy so there were deep ruts for most of the way.
 That coupled with deep sand made for a challenging driving experience.
-4-wheel drive and high clearance are definitely required.
+4-wheel drive and high clearance are definitely a must.

 Was it Worth it?

 So… was it worth it?
 All the wasted mornings of waking up early only to face rejection at the BLM office and going back, day after day, never knowing if we would actually ever get in or not?
-And my daily yearning to punch that Dude ranger in the face?
 A HUNDRED TIMES YES!!!
-It was by far one of the most amazing places we have ever visited and truly an adventure of a lifetime.
+It was by far one of the most amazing places we have ever visited.
+And truly, it was an adventure of a lifetime.

-That being said, unless you have a lot of time to kill, our advice would be to stick to playing the online lottery.
-And once you (hopefully) win, plan on spending a full week exploring the amazing Vermillion Cliffs wilderness and all of the other awesomeness in the area surrounding Kanab.
+That being said, unless you have a lot of time to kill, our advice for getting a permit for The Wave would be to stick to playing the advance lottery.
+And once you (hopefully) win, plan on spending a full week exploring the amazing Vermillion Cliffs wilderness area and all of the other awesomeness in the area surrounding Kanab.